shawnkhoffman/shawnkhoffman/README.md

 # Hi there 👋

-My name is Shawn Hoffman, and I am a Software Systems Engineer with a specialty in DevOps and Site Reliability Engineering.
+My name is Shawn Hoffman, and I am a Site Reliability Engineer.

 ## 🔭 I’m currently working on ...
 - Solving problems in Go.